 The BBC though have managed to block a huge proportion of these services simply by identifying them manually from their websites and detecting IP addresses with loads of users connecting concurrently.
 So make sure the company you choose has plenty of fast UK based servers and it doesn’t advertise itself directly as a way to watch the BBC or ITV abroad.

 You’ll see a lot of talk online about BBC iPlayer VPN not working anymore but it’s not entirely true.
 There are some good ones still out there, and arguably it is easier now to choose a reliable, well configured service – just make sure you test them out before subscribing for a long period.

-My favorite VPN service still works and you can see it in action here –
+My favorite and probably the best value VPN service still works and you can see it in action here –

 The program has worked perfectly with all the major UK TV stations including the BBC iPlayer for many years now.
 They are constantly expanding their networks with new UK servers and also have a special network of servers specifically dedicated to this task.
 These have switchable IP addresses which will ensure that this VPN will continue to work with the BBC.
 It’s also the simplest way to learn how to watch BBC iPlayer abroad on iPad , Smart phones or other tablets – they have a version for almost every device.